AaltoSciComp/scicomp-docs/news/index.rst

 News
 ====

-*13/01/2021* Save the date: **29 January 2021: Crash course on Data Science workflows at Aalto + Linux terminal basics** in preparation for **1-2 February 2021: Triton Winter Kickstart**.
-Link to pages and registration coming soon.
-Course is highly recommended to new Triton HPC users.
+*14/01/2021* Save the date: **`29 January 2021: Crash course on Data Science workflows at Aalto + Linux terminal basics <https://scicomp.aalto.fi/training/scip/intro-linux-aalto-computing/>`__** in preparation for **`1-2 February 2021: Triton Winter Kickstart <https://scicomp.aalto.fi/training/scip/winter-kickstart/>`__**.
+Registration link can be found withing the course pages.
+Kickstart course is highly recommended to new Triton HPC users.

-We are updating our `hands-on trainings pager </training/>`__ with our courses for Spring 2021.
+We are updating our `hands-on trainings pages </training/>`__ with our courses for Spring 2021.
 Join our `daily garage </help/garage/>`__ if you have issues to discuss related to computing or data management.
 If you are into research software, join our `Research Software Hour <https://researchsoftwarehour.github.io/>`__ Twitch show, *usually* every thursday at 21:30 (Helsinki time).

 News archive
 ~~~~~~~~~~~~